Louise Noguchi: Selected exhibitions

 Her work has been included in solo and group exhibitions across Canada and internationally.
+She has had solo exhibitions starting at Carmen Lamanna Gallery in Toronto (1982), and other shows such as Louise Noguchi: Selected Work 1982-85 were held at the Power Plant, Toronto (1989), at Oakville Galleries, and the Agnes Etherington Art Centre, Kingston (1999); at Birch Contemporary Gallery, Toronto (2005); and at Centre A: Vancouver International Centre for Contemporary Asian Art and the Thames Art Gallery (2008).

+In 2024, the two-person show Louise Lawler Louise Noguchi was shown at the Beauty Supply Room in Toronto, curated by Kate Whiteway.
+In 2024 as well, the exhibition Louise Noguchi: Selected Works 1986-2000 opened at the Art Gallery of Ontario.
+It included three works from her career: Crack, a video showing flowers demolished by a whip; Fruits of Belief: The Grand Landscape, an installation that merged sculpture and photography; and Eden, a sculpture made using a mirror.
+In 2025, her exhibition The Shape of Loss was shown at the Japanese Canadian Cultural Centre Gallery in Toronto.

-She has had a solo exhibitions titled Louise Noguchi: Selected Work 1982-85 at the Power Plant, Toronto (1989), at Oakville Galleries, and the Agnes Etherington Art Centre, Kingston (1999); at Birch Contemporary Gallery, Toronto (2005); at Centre A: Vancouver International Centre for Contemporary Asian Art and the Thames Art Gallery (2008), and participated in group shows at the Contemporary Art Gallery and the Canadian Embassy Gallery, Vancouver (1996); the Canadian Embassy in Tokyo, Japan (1996); Oakville Galleries, and the Canadian Museum of Contemporary Photography, Ottawa (1997-1999); Deutsches Museum, Munich (2002); the Art Gallery of Ontario, Toronto (2002 and 2016) (the Art Gallery of Ontario received a large-scale installation from the Canada Council Art Bank in the late 1990s and also put it on exhibition in 2005), with Stan Douglas in the Space of Making, Berlin (2005), and in the United States (2009).
+She has participated in group shows since 1978 and been in exhibitions at the Contemporary Art Gallery and the Canadian Embassy Gallery, Vancouver (1996); the Canadian Embassy in Tokyo, Japan (1996); Oakville Galleries, and the Canadian Museum of Contemporary Photography, Ottawa (1997–1999); Deutsches Museum, Munich (2002); the Art Gallery of Ontario, Toronto (2002 and 2016) (the Art Gallery of Ontario received a large-scale installation from the Canada Council Art Bank in the late 1990s and also put it on exhibition in 2005), with Stan Douglas in the Space of Making, Berlin (2005), and in the United States (2009).
 In 2020, she was in a group show titled Next Year's Country, linked with artists as seemingly distant as William Kurelek at Remai Modern, Saskatoon.